 The 162 page companion lesson book is included with the digital bass lessons as a PDF that is integrated with the lessons; this means that you won’t get the full 162 page PDF if you purchase only one lesson or one of the bundles.

-You'll only receive the PDF pages relevant to whichever lesson you've purchased.
-You can print these out if you like, or if you'd prefer the full 4 color spiral-bound version can be purchased for an additional $39.95 plus shipping and handling.
+You’ll only receive the PDF pages relevant to whichever lesson you’ve purchased.
+You can print these out if you like, or you can purchase one of the three (Beginner, Intermediate, Advanced) hard-copy books for at $19.95 or all three at a discounted price of $47.88 plus shipping.

 Teach Me Bass Guitar Digital Bass Lessons – PROS & CONS